 These qualifications demonstrate subject expertise, teaching preparedness, and the ability to work with learners across different age groups and proficiency levels.

-Which Certifications Are Required for French Teaching Jobs in Singapore
+Which Certifications Are Required for French Teaching Jobs in Singapore?

 Certifications play a key role in validating both language proficiency and teaching competence.
 They are especially important for candidates teaching non-native French learners or applying to structured institutions.